MattMcManis/Ultra/README.md

 2. **Set Paths & Defaults**
     * Run `Ultra.exe`
-    * In the `Paths Tab`, press the `Defaults All` button to automatically set the paths and controls.
+    * In the `Paths` tab, press the `Defaults All` button to automatically set the paths and controls.
 Or manually set your `Mupen64Plus` and `Plugin` Paths.
     * Set your `ROMs` Path.
-    * In the `Games Tab`, press the `Rebuild` arrow button &#10226; to generate the list of games.
+    * In the `Games` tab, press the `Rebuild` arrow button &#10226; to generate the list of games.

 3. **Configure Graphics, Audio, Controls**
     * The `Plugin Configure Windows`, such as `GLideN64`, will not have the values loaded from `mupen64plus.cfg` yet.
-    * In the `Plugins Tab`, press the `Generate` button to generate the selected plugin default values.
+    * In the `Plugins` Tab, press the `Generate` button to generate the selected plugin default values.
     * When you open a `Plugin Configure Window` the controls will now be loaded with the defaults.
     * Play a game with your selected settings.